ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-case-study-array-search.md

 ## Case study: Searching in a list

 ::: TODO
+- Prio 1: update the sections on linear and binary search
-- Use cases for searching: dictionaries, sets, ...
+- Prio 2: use cases for searching: dictionaries, sets, ...
+- Prio 3: write the text on Even faster searching
 :::